camel-tooling/vscode-camelk/README.md

     You can install them by following the same steps except search for Kubernetes or Apache Camel in the list of extensions.

+## Apache Camel K CLI Installation

+If you have pre-installed the Apache Camel K CLI (`kamel`), it is now used by the tooling.

+If the CLI has not been pre-installed, the Tooling for Apache Camel K extension will install it in the global configuration area of Visual Studio Code.
+If the tooling manages the CLI, you have control over what version of the CLI to use and whether to auto-upgrade to the latest version in future extension updates in the settings.

+If the CLI was pre-installed and you want to change versions, you will have to do that yourself or remove/rename the existing CLI so the extension knows to manage it for you.

+Note: To check which version is currently installed on your system, you can use the `Retrieve version for current Apache Camel K CLI` command to display the version in the Apache Camel K output channel.

 ## Starting a new Camel K Integration

 After your Apache Camel K/Minikube environment is running and you have installed the **Tooling for Apache Camel K** (vscode-camelk) extension, you can start a new Apache Camel K integration.